floriankagerer/floriankagerer.github.io/_pages/dataset.md

 <!-- Intro -->
-We present our benchmark dataset for robotic bin packing, called {{tt_bed-bpp}}.
+We present our benchmarking dataset for robotic bin packing, called {{tt_bed-bpp}}.
 We aim to provide a dataset that is used to compare the performance of algorithms that solve many variants of the three-dimensional bin packing problem.

+Whenever you use the dataset, please cite our publication:

+>
+> Kagerer F, Beinhofer M, Stricker S, Nüchter A. BED-BPP: Benchmarking dataset for robotic bin packing problems. *The International Journal of Robotics Research*.
+2023;0(0). doi:10.1177/02783649231193048 \\
+> <a href="https://floriankagerer.github.io//assets/publications/Kagereretal2023-ijjr.bib" target="_blank">[BibTeX]</a>
+<a href="https://doi.org/10.1177/02783649231193048" target="_blank">[DOI]</a>
+>

 <!-- Description -->